 Today, Sandra supports several primate organizations, including AWF for more than 30 years.
 She has also remembered AWF in her will.
 She explains: “My involvement with AWF feels like the next best thing to being in Africa.
 And AWF is not just helping wildlife, but also helping people to live sustainably and in harmony with wildlife.
 It really is a win–win!”

 You can follow in Sandra’s footsteps and support AWF with a gift in your will.
-Contact Jessica Moes at 202-939-3322 or email@example.com to learn how you can make preserving Africa’s wildlife part of your legacy.
+Contact Jon Apfelbaum (Eastern USA) at 202 939 3317 or firstname.lastname@example.org to learn how you can make preserving Africa’s wildlife part of your legacy.

 Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 California residents: Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 Oklahoma residents: A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 South Dakota residents: Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.